HIP70890/macos-scanner-interface-twain-sane-binaries/README.md

 ## Make your OLD Scanner back to Service !! ##
 * **************** *

-This Repository contains Pre-Build Software (Binaries) in form of Package Installation (PKG / DMG) for recent MACOS(10.9 => +), also old MacOS Leopard (10.6) you can request older version in https://github.com/genose/macos-scanner-interface-twain-sane-binaries/issues
+This Repository contains Pre-Build Software (Binaries) in form of Package Installation (PKG / DMG) for recent MACOS(10.9 => +), also old MacOS Leopard (10.6) .
+You can put your request for any improvement or request to obtain older version in https://github.com/genose/macos-scanner-interface-twain-sane-binaries/issues

 Or use Old Packages for MAC 10.6 / 10.9 from from [ Mattias Ellert's Official site ]:http://www.ellert.se/twain-sane/